LCSW, 8 years of experience

-I am from Seattle, WA but now live in Alexandria, VA.
-I am an army veteran, and I have two sons, ages 10 and 18, as well as a chocolate tabby cat!
-I have been working in the mental health field for six years--four as a psychotherapist, one as a substance abuse counselor, and one in a psychiatric inpatient setting.
-I now do telehealth counseling, and I am licensed in both North Carolina and Virginia.
-Personality-wise, I am a combination of motivated and energetic but also easygoing and nonjudgmental.
+I’m originally from Seattle, WA, and now live in Alexandria, VA.
+I’m an Army veteran, a mom to two sons (ages 11 and 18), and I share my home with a chocolate tabby cat.
+I’ve worked in the mental health field for eight years—six as a psychotherapist, one as a substance abuse counselor, and one in a psychiatric inpatient setting.
+Currently, I provide telehealth counseling and am licensed in both North Carolina and Virginia.
+Personality-wise, I bring a mix of motivation and energy, balanced with an easygoing and nonjudgmental approach.

-I feel my biggest strengths as a therapist are assisting with anxiety, depression, past trauma, stress management, coping skills, and thinking patterns.
-I also have experience with mood, personality, and psychotic disorders.
+I specialize in supporting clients with anxiety, depression, trauma, stress management, coping skills, and negative thinking patterns.
+I also have experience working with mood, personality, and psychotic disorders.

 I use CBT to teach my clients the relationship between their thoughts, emotions, and behaviors.
 Clients learn how to challenge possibly untrue, inaccurate, irrational, or overly negative thoughts.
 They also learn how to use a "thought log", use Socratic questioning to challenge their thought process, and how to de-catastrophize.
 CBT helps my clients identify and change negative thought patterns and behaviors that contribute to emotional distress and maladaptive behaviors.